Peppers are some of the most versatile ingredients to cook with. From stuffed bell peppers to

 How To Make Jalapeno Powder

-This article is intended for gardeners who have fresh jalapeños.
+This article is focused on using fresh jalapeños to create flakes or powder.
 Either fresh off the plant or store-bought will work fine for this process.
 Let’s get started with our jalapeno powder recipe!

 1. Choose Ripe Jalapeños